NordicPlayground/nrf5-sdk-for-eddystone/README.md

 #endif
 ```
 *  Build and run/debug the project.
-*  Note (if your SoftDevice is in a different location than default and you get an error when loading, in Project Properties->Debugger->Loader Options, change Additional Load File[0] to point to the location of s132_nrf52_2.0.0_softdevice.hex.

 ## How to use
 After flashing the firmware to a nRF52 DK it will automatically start broadcasting a Eddystone-URL pointing to http://www.nordicsemi.com, with LED 1 blinking.
 In order to configure the beacon to broadcast a different URL or a different frame type it is necessary to put the DK in configuration mode by pressing Button 1 on the DK so it starts advertising in "Connectable Mode".
 After that, it can be connected to nRF Beacon for Eddystone app, which allows the writing of the Lock Key to the Unlock Characteristic.